 So, what cruises meet the bucket list criteria?
 We’ve scoured the globe for the best ones that cater to both those seeking a gnarly adventure and those wanting their next piña colada.
 We’ve got luxury cruise liners with Michelin-starred kitchens, majestic sailboats, adults-only trips, family-friendly excursions, winter sun and polar adventures.
 So, without further ado, presenting the best 13 bucket list cruises to see the world by water.

-Best cruises to book for 2023 and 2024
+Best cruises to book for 2024

 South Pacific luxury